BoykoBorisov/AudioEventDetection/README.md

   * csv_path_validation_samples - the Audioset dataset of the evaluation samples

+  This can be done by either passing these as arguments or by modifying the default values in run_train.

-  2.3 (Optional) Set up teacher network if you are going to train using knowledge distilation:
+  1.4 (Optional) Set up teacher network if you are going to train using knowledge distilation:

+  This architecture is set up to run with the PaSST transformer as the teacher network.
+This can be done through:

+      pip install -e 'git+https://github.com/kkoutini/passt_hear21@0.0.8#egg=hear21passt'

-  2.4 Adjust the rest of the hyperparamenters in run_train according to the experiment you would like to run and run:
+  1.5 Adjust the rest of the hyperparamenters in run_train according to the experiment you would like to run and run:

     python3 run_train.py